MWB6763/electronjs.org-new/blog/2015-whats-new-in-electron.md

 Related pull request:
 [electron/electron#2776](https://github.com/electron/electron/pull/2776).

-### Google Summer of Code Printing Support
+### Google Summer Of Code Printing Support

-After the Google Summer of Code we have merged patches by [@hokein](https://github.com/hokein) to improve printing support, and add the ability to print the page into PDF files.
+After the Google Summer Of Code we have merged patches by [@hokein](https://github.com/hokein) to improve printing support, and add the ability to print the page into PDF files.

 Related issues:
 [electron/electron#2677](https://github.com/electron/electron/pull/2677),